Healthy Food Shopping

 Experts suggest that families with kids keep these guidelines in mind:

 - Use vegetable oils (especially ones high in monounsaturated fat such as olive and canola) and soft margarine low in saturated fat and trans-fatty acids instead of butter, shortening, or most other animal fats.

 - Eat whole-grain rather than refined-grain breads, cereals, pasta, and rice products.

 - Use nonfat or low-fat milk and dairy products daily.

 - Eat more fish, especially oily fish that is broiled or baked.

 - Reduce salt.

-Other Healthy Staples
+Other Healthy Options